sudojarvis/api/README.md

 #### What optimizations could be made?

 1. Use of middleware to set authentication and authorization for the API
-2. Handling multiple tasks at the same time using go routines
+2. Handling multiple requests at the same time using goroutines